Tony Nader: Career

+Tony Nader wearing ceremonial kingly attire as Maharaja of the Global Country of World Peace.

 During a four-day Vedic ceremony in October 2000, Nader was honored by Maharishi as Maharaja (great king) Adhiraj Rajaraam and given responsibility for the Global Country of World Peace and, in 2008, became the Maharishi's successor.
 During these transitions, Nader was reportedly given various titles including "Vishwa Prashasak Raja Raam", "Adhi Raam", and "Raja Nader Raam".
 In 2002, Nader was invited by the mayor of Maharishi Vedic City to take residence at The Mansion Hotel, which serves as the capital of the conceptual Global Country of World Peace.
 In 2008, a spokesman said Nader would reign in silence and communicate through his governing council.

 Nader published his second book, called Ramayan In Human Physiology in 2011, documenting the correlation between the characters, relationships, locations, and events of the Valmiki Ramayana with the structures and functions of human physiology.
 Nader says that his study does not conclude that the Ramayana belongs to any one religion or race or belief system.
 Rather, the Ramayana is the story of Natural Law and how it unfolds in every individual and the universe.
 In 2012, Nader was the keynote speaker on a tour of 10 cities in North American, entitled "A New Paradigm: Veda, Consciousness, the Ramayana, and the Self".
 His presentation in Chicago to 650 Indian Americans received a standing ovation.
 During the tour, Nader gave presentations on “Embodying Totality” and “Introductory Seminar on the Ramayan in Human Physiology".

-Nader in his book, Human Physiology-expression of Veda and the Vedic Literature, postulated that the physical and material are aspects of Consciousness rather than Consciousness being an epiphenomenon of physical matter or a product of the brain and the nervous system.
-During his 2014 course, Hacking Consciousness, at Stanford University, he presented its mathematical framework.
-Subsequently, he describes with further mathematical detail his postulate that multiplicity including all matter arises from a primordial singularity of Consciousness through the spontaneous phenomenon of Consciousness actually exercising its basic nature of being conscious and thus knowing itself.